Code-Institute-Submissions/CI-MS2-Safari-Africa/assets/docs/Testing.md

 >    * Started webcam feed for each country and ensured that it stopped/reset on button clicks from all other buttons and selections, except for the reserve buttons.
 This was specifically chosen to keep playing whilst looking at reserves in the same country.
 >    * Clicked all markers in the map (for each reserve in each country) and all display relevant information expected.
 >     * Further to above, each website URL on marker info opens in a new tab in the browser as expected.
+>     * iframes on small mobile view in the Safari browser seem to come out of the container.
+Reduced size of max-width of all iframes to 95%.
 >  * Contact section
 >    * Tested completed form submission and modal appears confirming email has been sent.
 >    * Confirmed that form resets to blank fields after form submission has been completed.